maisnamraju/hagura/_posts/2017-06-05-modularizing-nginx-blocks-for-more-modular-config.md

 	}

 ```
-We could add even more routes if needed in the future to this block and multiple server blocks could reuse this without you having to rewrite the whole blocks again and increasing the lines of code.
+We could add even more routes if needed in the future to this block and multiple server blocks could reuse this if needed without having to rewrite the whole blocks again and increasing the lines of code.

-Finally, all thse lines of code can now be pushed into a single file like the one below.
+Finally, all these lines of code can now be pushed into a single file like the one below.

 ```
 server {